Power tool: Health impact

-Currently there seems to be no or little regulations on the size and amount of dust emitted by power tools.
-Some industry standards do exist, though it appears that they are not widely known or used globally.
-Knowing that dust is generated throughout the construction process and can cause serious health hazards, manufacturers are now marketing power tools that are equipped with dust collection system (e.g. HEPA vacuum cleaner) or integrated water delivery system which extract the dust after emmision.
+Some industry standards on the size and amount of dust emitted by power tools exist, though it appears that they are not widely known or used globally.
+Knowing that dust is generated throughout the construction process and can cause serious health hazards, manufacturers are now marketing power tools that are equipped with dust collectors (e.g. HEPA vacuum cleaners) or integrated water delivery system which extract the dust after emission.
 However, the use of such products is still not common in most places.
+As of Q1 2024, petrol powered tools are banned in California.

 Using power tools without hearing protection over a long period of time can put a person at risk for hearing loss.
-The US National Institute for Occupational Safety and Health (NIOSH) has recommended that a person should not be exposed to noise at or above 85 dB, for the sake of hearing loss prevention.
+The U.S. National Institute for Occupational Safety and Health (NIOSH) has recommended that a person should not be exposed to noise at or above 85 dB, for the sake of hearing loss prevention.
 Most power tools, including drills, circular saws, belt sanders, and chainsaws, operate at sound levels above the 85 dB limit, some even reaching over 100 dB.
 NIOSH strongly recommends wearing hearing protection while using these kinds of power tools.

+Angle grinder

 History

-Early industrial revolution-era factories had batteries of power tools driven by belts from overhead shafts.
+Early Industrial Revolution-era factories had batteries of power tools driven by belts from overhead shafts.
 The prime power source was a water wheel or (later) a steam engine.
 The introduction of the electric motor (and electric distribution networks) in the 1880s made possible the self-powered stationary and portable tools we know today.
 The global market for power tools is $33 billion (in 2016) and estimated to reach $46 billion in 2025.

 Safety Enhancement

 Prior to the 1930s, power tools were often housed in cast metal housings.
-The cast metal housings were heavy, contributing to repetitive use injuries, as well as conductive - often shocking the user.
+The cast metal housings were heavy, contributing to repetitive use injuries, as well as conductive – often shocking the user.
 As Henry Ford adapted to the manufacturing needs of World War II, he requested that A. H. Peterson, a tool manufacturer, create a lighter electric drill that was more portable for his assembly line workers.
 At this point, the Hole-Shooter, a drill that weighed 5 lbs. was created by A. H. Peterson.
 The Peterson Company eventually went bankrupt after a devastating fire and recession, but the company was auctioned off to A. F. Siebert, a former partner in the Peterson Company, in 1924 and became the Milwaukee Electric Tool Company.

-In the early 1930s, companies started to experiment with housings of thermoset polymer plastics.
+In the early 1930s, companies started to experiment with housings of thermosetting polymer plastics.
 In 1956, under the influence of Hans Erich Slany, Robert Bosch GmbH was one of the first companies to introduce a power tool housing made of glass filled nylon.